ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 when some of the flows do not last sufficiently long to approach asymptotic behavior.

-### Preventing Starvation of other Flows.
+### Avoiding Starvation of other Flows.

-In contexts where differing congestion control algorithms are used, it ia important to understand whether an alternate congestion control algorithm can induce more harm to sharing flows than existing defined methods.
+In contexts where differing congestion control algorithms are used, it is important to understand whether an alternate congestion control algorithm can induce more harm to sharing flows than existing defined methods.
 The measure of harm is not restricted to the equality